AzonInc/Doorman/docs/guide/firmware/additions.md

 ```
 :::

-::: details Use the external hardware button
+::: details Use the External Hardware Button
-If you want to use the external button to trigger automations you can just extend your yaml config.
+If you want to use the external button to trigger automations, you can simply extend your YAML configuration.
 ```yaml
 <!--@include: minimal.example.yaml-->